hyperledger-archives/grid-rfcs/0000-catalog.md

 The catalog smart contract would then be responsible for validating the properties field against the CatalogProduct schema at run-time.

-A catalog product entry, with all optional properties, would then look like the following:
+A catalog product entry would inherit from a Grid Product.
+In addition to the properties definied in the CatalogProduct schema.
+The data model would look like this:
 ```
 CatalogProduct(
     product_id="gtin",